Vyxal/Vyxal/documentation/Parser.md

 When parsing structures, `canBeEmpty` is `false` so that you have at least one empty branch even if the structure has nothing in it.
 When parsing lists, `canBeEmpty` is `true` because we want to be able to make empty lists.

-Once `parseBranches` parses the branches of the structure/list (separated by `VyxalToken.Branch` tokens), it'll return a list of those branches.
+Once `parseBranches` parses the branches of the structure/list (separated by `Token.Branch` tokens), it'll return a list of those branches.
 Note that the return type is `ParserRet[List[AST]]`, not `List[AST]`. `ParserRet` is a type alias, so the return type is really
 `Either[VyxalCompilationError, List[AST]]`.
 This is because a compilation error could happen at any point, requiring us to return a
 `Left` containing a `VyxalCompilationError` rather than a `Right` containing a `List[AST]`.